 Instructor: Tina Weber

-ELS 194.02/COMP 150 – Entrepreneurship for Computer Scientists, Taught in Partnership with Tufts Department of Computer Science
+Taught in partnership with Tufts Department of Computer Science

 Instructor: Gavin Finn